 - All tools recommended in this tutorial are free and open source (except Microsoft Word)

 - All tools presented in this tutorial are based on Java and run on Windows, Linux and MacOS (again, except Microsoft Word)

 - All tools used in this tutorial may be substituted:

-You will spend the next couple of years doing your PhD (or months if you are doing a Master or Bachelor).
-We highly recommend to read this and other tutorials to find out the way that is best for you to manage your literature and references and write your PhD.
-Spending a few hours now will save you days if not even weeks later.
+As a bachelor or master student, completing your senior thesis will dominate your life for months.
+As a PhD student, you will spend years on compiling your PhD thesis.
+We highly recommend reading this and other tutorials to find the process that works best for you to organize your literature, to manage your references, and to write your thesis.
+Spending a few hours now will save you days, if not weeks later.
 This tutorial will be updated from time to time to consider the latest features of the tools presented here.
-Last update of this tutorial: March 2011

 You have read my mind.
 You have put into practice what I could envisage yet not even come close to develop.

 You are helping to tackle the biggest obstacle to my research